Outdoor Research Vigor Grid Full Zip Hoodie Review

 Weight

 This fleece is lightweight and packs down small.
 At 13.2 ounces, it is one of the featheriest jackets we have reviewed.
 This piece stuffs down well into a pack to fill the nooks and crannies left by more rigid gear.
-It is also small enough to easily fit into a backpack brain for easy access.
+It is also small enough to easily fit into a backpack for quick access.
 The low profile hood, streamlined zipper, two hand warmer pockets, and chest pocket all take up little space.

 Should You Buy the Outdoor Research Vigor Full Zip Hoodie?